Determining plane curve singularities from its polars: Preliminaries and translation of the problem to a morphism

 \section{Preliminaries and translation of the problem to a morphism}

 In this section we introduce the notations and concepts needed in the development of the results of this work.
 We start recalling some notions about infinitely near points, equisingularity of plane germs of curve and base points of linear systems, followed by some results relating them to polar germs.
-The last part of the section is devoted to expose a brief review of the theory of planar analytic morphisms developed by Casas-Alvero in \cite{Cas07}, explaining how our problem fits in that context.
+Next we expose a brief review of the theory of planar analytic morphisms developed by Casas-Alvero in \cite{Cas07}, explaining how our problem fits in that context.
+The last part of the section is a short overview of the main ideas behind our algorithm to solve the problem.
 For the sake of brevity, we have kept this section merely descriptive, and the reader is referred, for instance, to \cite[Chapters 3, 4 and 6]{Cas00} and \cite{Cas07} for further details or proofs.